bplmaps/lmec-main-site/content/collections/overview.md

 {{< figure src="https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:q524n594d/1472,375,7808,7312/1000,/0/default.jpg" alt="Circular world map" caption="One of the oldest objects in the collection, a [circular world map](https://collections.leventhalmap.org/search/commonwealth:q524n5934) from the 1475 Latin edition of _Rudimentum Novitorium_" class="figure-right" >}}

 Chronologically, the Center's collections span from the fifteenth century to the present day, and geographically cover all world regions.
 The strongest areas of the collections are objects whose geographic extent includes Boston, Massachusetts, and New England.
-Many of the Map Center's most significant collections from the early modern period were previously held in the Rare Books department, while many of our nineteenth century materials were formerly held in the Prints department.
+Many of the Leventhal Center's most significant collections from the early modern period were previously held in the Rare Books department, while many of our nineteenth century materials were formerly held in the Prints department.
 The Center also holds many thousands of maps produced by federal, state, and local governments, as well as from agencies related to defense, environmental management, and urban and regional planning.

 #### Collections of Distinction {#collections-of-distinction}